Jigarthanda DoubleX: Critical reception

 Krishna Selvaseelan of the Tamil Guardian gave 4.5/5 stars and said, "Subbaraj may have delivered his best film yet.
 The film betters its first instalment in every department."
-Manoj Kumar of OTTplay gave 3.5/5 stars and wrote, "Karthik Subbaraj offers an engaging cinematic experience with moving visuals and strong performances while highlighting the cinema's responsibility towards society to make sense of life."
+Manoj Kumar of OTTPlay gave 3.5/5 stars and wrote, "Karthik Subbaraj offers an engaging cinematic experience with moving visuals and strong performances while highlighting the cinema's responsibility towards society to make sense of life."
 Kirubhakar Purushothaman of The Indian Express gave 3.5/5 stars and wrote, "Karthik Subbaraj's film tries to be a lot of things at once.
 It's Jack of all and King of one -- deliciously entertaining meta cinema."

 Janani.
-K of India Today gave 3.5/5 stars and wrote, "Jigarthanda Double X' is one of Karthik Subbaraj's best works to date.
+K of India Today gave 3.5/5 stars and wrote, "Jigarthanda Double X is one of Karthik Subbaraj's best works to date.
 And it's truly happy to see the filmmaker back in form."
 Logesh Balachandran of The Times of India gave 3/5 stars and wrote, "Karthik Subbaraj yet again tries to explore the influential power of cinema, but despite strong intentions and adrenaline-pumping moments, the narrative loses its cohesion after the intermission.
 In conclusion, Jigarthanda DoubleX earnestly tries to replicate Jigarthanda but falls slightly short of achieving that feat."
 Priyanka Sundar of Firstpost gave 3/5 stars and wrote, "Jigarthanda DoubleX is a little bit of a Western film, but instead of a cowboy, we have local gangsters swinging their weapon of choice, be it a camera or a gun."
 Bhuvanesh Chander of The Hindu wrote, "Jigarthanda Double X is the most heartfelt film Karthik Subbaraj has done.
 Starring Raghava Lawrence and SJ Suryah, Karthik Subbaraj's 'Pandyaa Western' film brings together the soul of 2014's Jigarthanda and the spirit of a spaghetti Western, becoming his most political and heartfelt film to date.
 And is truly a Double X of Jigarthanda."

 Lakshmi Subramaniam of The Week gave 2/5 stars and wrote, "The second installment too evolves around filmmaking with a gangster at the centre.
 If you had watched the first chapter of Jigarthanda and expected something big from Subbaraj, you are likely to be disappointed."
 Bharathy Singaravel of The News Minute wrote, "Jigarthanda DoubleX is a tormented declaration of Karthik's political views, nearly three hours long, with some elements of his earlier brand of filmmaking still in tow.
 If Karthik Subbaraj believes that cinema is a means to political change, he needs to put more thought into it, than superficial gestures that might garner a few claps."
 Clint Eastwood expressed his desire to watch the film after completing his ongoing commitments.

+Future

+In April 2026, Karthik revealed his plans for a third Jigarthanda film.